AI-Secret-Agent/mvpdemo/README.md

 ## Basic Requirements

 Google Account

 OpenAI API Key

-## Simple Quick Setup
+# Simple Quick Setup Guide

-### Simple Explanation is Clone the Repo Copy the Sheet and add Your Secure Variables
+### Clone Repository, Copy Sheet, Add Variables and Run Function.
+That's it!

-This Can Be Deployed for Free on Replit or a Number of App Hosting Platforms
+This Can Be Deployed for Free on Replit or a Number of App Hosting Platforms.
+Your Primary Concern with Free Platforms will Likely Be Timeout on the Open AI Request.

-Your Primary Concern will Likely Be Timeout on the Open AI Request.
+### Replit is easy to deploy and seems to handle requests.
+It may not handle a longer request such as GPT4 or any 32k model.

-## Vercel has a free limit of 10 seconds, if you upgrade it will be 60 seconds which should be more than enough.
+### Vercel has a free limit of 10 seconds, if you upgrade it will be 60 seconds which should be more than enough.

-##You can deploy to vercel with one click
+## You can deploy to vercel with one click

 ### Vercel One-Click Deploy  <a name="vercel"></a>